Privacy & security tips

 - Your identification (ID card, passport and driving license) are ‘ dangerous ‘ documents, so don’t just give a copy to car rental companies, hotels and phone shops!
 In The Netherlands, there are strict guidelines from the government concerning who may require such a document (an ‘ app ‘ has been developed: KopieID).
-Never give out a copy with your Burger Service Number (BSN) to commercial companies (except your employer)!
-It is handy to make a copy of an identity document (which contains your BSN, your signature and/or your passport photo) by blacking out this information on the copy, and writing ‘ copy meant for… ‘ on the copy.
+Never give out a copy with your Social Security Number to commercial companies (except your employer)!
+It is handy to make a copy of an identity document (which contains your social security number, your signature and/or your passport photo) by blacking out this information on the copy, and writing ‘ copy meant for… ‘ on the copy.
 Keep a few of these modified copies with you!

 - Make sure your computer’s operating system (e.g. Windows) has been updated with the latest updates.

 - Make sure you have good anti-virus and ‘ firewall ‘ software installed and that it is up to date.
 Norton is an example of such software.

 - You can use Google to search for information about peoples’ names and companies to check if they are trustworthy.